New Cross house fire

 The New Cross house fire was a fire that occurred during a party at a house in New Cross, south-east London, in the early hours of Sunday, 18 January 1981.
 The blaze killed 13 young black people aged between 14 and 22, and one survivor killed himself two years later.

 No one has ever been charged in connection with the fire, which forensic science subsequently established started inside the house.
 Inquests into the deaths were held in 1981 and 2004.
 Both inquests recorded open verdicts.
 In the immediate aftermath of the fire, a New Cross Massacre Action Committee (NCMAC) was set up, chaired by John La Rose, which organised a "Black People's Day of Action" on 2 March 1981, when some 20,000 people marched over a period of eight hours through London, carrying placards that bore statements including: "13 Dead, Nothing Said".

 Fire

 A forensic science report produced for the Metropolitan Police in 2011 ruled out a firebomb attack, finding instead that the fire had started when somebody in the house set fire to a foam-filled armchair in the front room of the property at 5:40 am on Sunday morning.
 There had been some early complaints from neighbours about excessive noise from the party.
-A white Austin Princess car was seen driving away from the fire.
+A white Leyland Princess car was seen driving away from the fire.

 The party was a joint birthday celebration for Yvonne Ruddock (one of the victims of the fire) and Angela Jackson (who survived) and was held at No. 439, New Cross Road.
 It began on the evening of Saturday, 17 January 1981, and continued throughout the night and into the early hours of Sunday, 18 January.

 Victims

-The victims of the fire were all young Black, Mixed Race, British people between the ages of 14 and 22.
+The victims of the fire were all young black British people between the ages of 14 and 22.
 They were:

-A survivor of the fire, Anthony Berbeck, apparently died by suicide on 9 July 1983 by jumping from the balcony of a block of council flats in south London.
-He had been traumatised by the death of his friends in the blaze.
+Anthony Berbeck died two years after the fire at the age of 20, with many believing that he took his own life due to the trauma resulting from the fire.

 Inquests

 Police also ruled out the theory that a fight had taken place.
-The inquest into the deaths of the 13 teenagers, began on 21 April 1981.
+The inquest into the deaths of the 13 teenagers began on 21 April 1981.
 The initial police suspicion was that the party had been firebombed, either as a revenge attack or in an attempt to stop the noise; there was also an alternative theory that a fight had broken out, from which the blaze emanated.
 The jury returned an open verdict.

 In 2002, a new action in the High Court led to an order for a second inquest, which was held in 2004.
 This second inquest also resulted in an open verdict.
 The coroner said that the fire was probably started deliberately by one of the guests, but as he could not be sure of this, he returned an open verdict.